vectordotdev/timber-ruby/README.md

 **Ruby logging is broken:** First, Ruby logs are noisy, unparesable, and in the context of multiple servers and processes, unreadable.
 Second, current logging systems are clunky, hard to use, hard to setup, and built for ops engineers.

 This is why we built Timber.
 It's a different approach to Ruby logging.
 It integrates directly with your app, capturing rich context and metadata without changing your logs.
 It pairs with the [Timber console](#the-timber-console) which is designed for developers.
-All of this makes your logs easy to [search, use, and _read_](#do-amazing-things-with-your-logs).
-It's *complete* frustration-free insight into your app.
+All of this makes your logs easy to [search, use, and _read_](#do-amazing-things-with-your-logs). *Complete* frustration-free insight into your app.

 1. [**Easy setup** - `bundle exec timber install`](#installation)
 2. [**Powerful logging**](#usage)